ABHRADEEP800/Visualization-Dashboard/README.md

 ## Installation

-To use [Name of the Visualization Software/Web App], follow these steps:
+To use Astron, follow these steps:

 1. Clone the repository or download the latest release.
 2. Create a MySQL database and import the database schema within `env` folder path.